 A riveting, imaginative marriage of ballet and Irish folk dance with a modern sensibility.

-Lila York debuted Celts at Boston Ballet – a year before Michael Flatley’s Riverdance became a sensation – and is a stunning fusion of Irish folk dance and ballet.
+Lila York debuted Celts at Boston Ballet in 1996 (the same year that Riverdance first toured America).
+As a stunning fusion of Irish folk dance and ballet, it was an immediate hit.
 Set to the music of The Chieftains and more, this celebration of Irish culture has brought audiences to their feet with its choreographically intense jig and captivating energy.

-Edwaard Liang’s Wunderland opens the show and is a gorgeous ballet washed in red and inspired by a giant snow globe.
+Edwaard Liang’s Wunderland is a gorgeous ballet washed in red and inspired by a giant snow globe.

 George Balanchine’s Serenade is set in moonlight and is known as Balanchine’s most romantic ballet, an ode to the classic ballets Swan Lake and Giselle.

 From its hometown in Kansas City, The Opus 76 Quartet has become recognized in journals worldwide for its entertaining and energetic interpretations of the classics.
 Artists-in-residence at the Midwest Trust Center at Johnson County Community College, The Opus 76 Quartet perform 50 concerts a year nationwide.
 For more information, please visit https://opus76.org/